Billiette Calling! Why Was I Born?

 Receiving Billiette’s Call!
 Why was I born?

-For me on one level this is an easy question – I was born because my mother and farther decided to get it on with having their first child – I had no say in this transaction.
+For me on one level this is an easy question – I was born because my mother and father decided to get it on with having their first child – I had no say in this transaction.
 The Normandy Landing was exactly 3 months away from when I came into our war-torn World.
-When I am depressed, it is likely I am anxious about something, that the question “why was I born?” surfaces.
-I also feel that this is a question often appears more often in the second half of one’s life, say after 40.
-In the first 40 years we are too busy just living life.
+When I am depressed, it is likely I am anxious about something, and the question “why was I born?” surfaces.
+I also feel that this is a question that often appears more often in the second half of one’s life, say after 40.
+In the first 40 years, we are too busy just living life.
 It is often in the second half that we realize we have reached the noontime of life and are headed into the evening of life and death.
-The issue for me, now 77 years along, is have I left behind a handprint like early cavemen did telling us that they once lived here.
-This is what is being done here, re-telling, preserving, Billiette’s stories, expecting to preserve them.
-The Johari Window has helped me to this.
+The issue now 77 years along, is have I left behind a handprint like early cavemen telling us that they once lived.
+This is what is being done now, re-telling, preserving, Billiette’s stories, expecting to preserve them.
+The Johari Window has helped me do this.

-The Johari Window has four areas as seen in the diagram below: Arena where you and others know about you; Façade area are items know by you but not by others; Blind Spots facts not know by you or by others about you; and Unknown areas not know by yourself or others.
+The Johari Window has four areas as seen in the diagram below: Arena where you and others know about you; Façade area is items known by you but not by others; Blind Spots facts not known by you or by others about you, and Unknown areas are not known by yourself or others.
 The object of the exercise is to expand the Arena quadrant by exchanging information about yourself with others in your group.
-The Johari Window process, in my experience, is how AA Chapter meeting operate.
-During the operation of the Johari Window process, it is suggested take one takes notes on what is revealed in each quadrant, and then write about what you have learned about yourself.
+The Johari Window process, in my experience, is how AA Chapter meetings operate.
+During the operation of the Johari Window process, it is suggested take one take notes on what is revealed in each quadrant, and then write about what you have learned about yourself.
 Graphing the sharing of Self within a relationship offers a simple and quick explanation of this cube.
 There are many other YouTube clips available to enhance one’s experience of sharing views of each other.